 |United Airlines||MileagePlus||1.1 cents||-20%|

-Among the itineraries we surveyed, international bookings were consistently rewarded with a higher mile value over domestic flights.
-In fact, American Airlines, Delta, and United Airlines had a combined average mile value that was one cent greater forinternational flights, and Delta even gave travelers an additional 1.5 cents in value per mile.
+Among the itineraries we surveyed, international bookings were consistently rewarded with a higher mile value than domestic flights.
+In fact, American Airlines, Delta and United Airlines had a combined average mile value that was 1 cent greater for international flights, and Delta even gave travelers an additional 1.5 cents in value per mile.
 We excluded Southwest Airlines and JetBlue from this comparison because of their limited international travel destinations.

 Bottom line: If you’re trying to maximize the value of your miles, you’re better off booking international travel over domestic.

 Travelers should be aware that their miles will not cover certain taxes when booking an international flight.
-While the specific taxes you’ll have to pay will depend on what country you’re visiting, the highest taxes include air passenger duty, passenger service, airport security charges, and passenger facilities charges.
-Since these taxes aren’t covered by miles, travelers should determine whether the additional mile value outweighs the taxes that’ll be incurred by redeeming miles for international flights.
+While the specific taxes you’ll have to pay will depend on what country you’re visiting, the highest taxes include air passenger duty, passenger service, airport security charges and passenger facilities charges.
+Since these taxes aren’t covered by miles, travelers should determine whether the additional mile value outweighs the taxes for international flights.

-On average, the value of a mile is the same whether booking economy or business class.
+On average, the value of an airline mile is the same whether booking economy or business class.
 However, not every airline rewards miles the same way.
-When redeeming for a business class flight with American Airlines, for example, the value of a mile is 50% more when compared with booking an economy class fare.
-Southwest Airlines, on the other hand gives you 60% more value if you book in economy class.
+When redeeming for a business-class flight with American Airlines, for example, the value of a mile is 50% more than an economy class fare.

-Airline Mile Value by Part of the Week
+Airline miles value by part of the week

-In order to explore how the days of the week during which you travel affect the value of your miles, we compared popular domestic routes.
-We found that using your miles during the weekend dilutes their value by 10%, on average.
+We found that using your miles during the weekend dilutes their value by 10% on average.
 Certain routes seemed to be exempt from this, such as when flying from Los Angeles to New York City, which yielded the same mile value.
-But for the most part you’d be better off redeeming your miles for weekday flights if you’re looking to get the most value.
+Overall, you’d be better off redeeming your miles for weekday flights if you’re looking to get the most value.

 Historically, miles have been awarded based on the price that was paid for a flight or on an airline’s award chart.
 The former, often referred to as a revenue-based awards program, is straightforward in that it awards a set number of miles per every dollar spent on the flight.
 For instance, if the awards rate was 5 miles per dollar and the flight costs $300, then you’d be awarded 1,500 miles.
 On top of this awards rate, customers earn a bonus depending on their airline status.